A Businessman's Guide To Biometric Systems

 Ever since the introduction of the first biometric technology in the business world, innovators saw the potential of this technology.
 Because of that, they relentlessly improved this technology into what it is today.

 Basically, biometric access control systems make use of biometric samples to identify people.
-Here’s a list of the samples used in the present time:
+Here’s a list of the samples used at the present time:

 - Face (2D or 3D)

 - Hand geometry